modding-guide

 You already know how to add mods to the game

 When creating mods we expect you do know how to add mods to your game.
-If not, watch this video.
+If not, read more about it at the Anno Union website.

 Let’s get started with our first mod!